 One of the server-based software systems, SQL Server Reporting Services (SSRS) generates reports developed by Microsoft.
 It is used for preparing and delivering a variety of interactive printed reports and is administered through an interface that is web-based.
 It utilizes a web service interface for supporting and developing customized reporting applications.

 The architecture of SSRS comprises integrated components.
 This multi-tiered architecture is scalable and modular.
 A single installation can be used across multiple computers.

 Various components of SSRS architecture include Report Manager, Report Designer, the browser types supported by Reporting Services, Report Server, Report Server command-line utilities, Report Server Database, Report Services Extensibility, and the data sources that are supported by Reporting Services.

-Get certified from the top MSBI Course in Singapore now!
+Get certified from the top MSBI Course in Chicago now!

 15. Explain the Reporting Life Cycle in SSRS.

 - Report designing: It is done in Visual Studio Report Designer.
 It generates a class that embodies the report definition.

 - Report processing: This brings the report definition from the report data source.
 It performs all grouping, sorting, and filtering calculations.